 Winter Driving Tips

-We’ve got a few tips to help you avoid being ‘top to toe in tail lights’ this winter and help make sure you arrive safely at your destination.
+With the winter weather setting in, we’ve got a few tips to help make sure you arrive safely at your destination this winter.

 Try to plan in advance

-With the roads likely to be more congested and the risk of adverse weather, you’re likely to need more time for your journey.
-Stay informed and check your route before you set off.
+With the roads likely to be more congested and the risk of adverse weather, you’re likely to need more time for your journey, so it’s a great idea to stay informed and check your route before you set off.
 You can use the Met Office to stay up to date with weather warnings, and mobile apps such as Google Maps and Waze to keep an eye on the traffic.

 If you can, travel outside of peak times

 Try and travel early in the morning or after the evening rush hour, as long as the weather is suitable to do so.
-If you have to travel in peak times, consider an alternative route away from the main roads.
+If you have to travel in peak times, think about taking an alternative route away from the main roads, unless any adverse weather means this isn’t a safe option.
 Don’t forget to take a break every couple of hours.

 Check your car before setting off